bairahmat/Setup-My-Ubuntu/README.md

 <hr>

 ## Contributing
-If you have an idea to improve the script, create versions for other Linux distributions or find an error, feel free to create a pull reqeust or an issue, or just send an email to let me know.
+If you have an idea to improve the script, created a version for another Linux distribution or find an error, feel free to create a pull reqeust or an issue, or just send an email to let me know.